 Best For the Money: Diamond Archery SB-1 Edge

-Combine this with the SB-1’s lightweight 3.6-pound frame, and you have a bow that can hold its own against many offerings in premium price point range.
+Combine this with the SB-1’s lightweight 3.6-pound frame, and you have a bow that can hold its own against many offerings in the premium price point range.

 - Speed: 318 FPS